gringineer/gringineer/README.md

 Follow the prompts

-- `./wallet_data` is responsible for housing wallet information
+- `./wallet_data` wallet information
-- `grin-wallet.log` will be the output of the grin wallet process
+- `grin-wallet.log` output of the grin wallet process
-- `.api_secret` is responsible for encrypting traffic between the `grin` and `grin-wallet`
+- `.api_secret` secret for encrypting traffic between the `grin` and `grin-wallet`
-- `.owner_api_secret` is responsible for encrypting traffic between the `grin-wallet` owner api and other services.
+- `.owner_api_secret` secret for encrypting owner (and foreign) api traffic

 #### Run

 `./grin-wallet --usernet owner_api --run_foreign`

-The `grin-wallet --usernet --run_foreign owner_api` command will start the api listener.
+The `grin-wallet --usernet --run_foreign owner_api` command will start both the owner and foreign api listeners on the owner api port

 ##### You can find documentation about the grin-wallet cli and rpc below: